sqlectron/sqlectron-gui/docs/development/README.md

 ## Contributing to the code base

 Pick [an issue](http://github.com/sqlectron/sqlectron-gui/issues) to fix, or pitch new features.
-To avoid wasting your time, please ask for feedback on feature suggestions either with [an issue](http://github.com/sqlectron/sqlectron-gui/issues/new) or on the Slack channel.
+To avoid wasting your time, please ask for feedback on feature suggestions with [an issue](http://github.com/sqlectron/sqlectron-gui/issues/new).

 ### Making a pull request